Steelhead Fishing Buffalo NY: 8 Best Steelhead Spots

 18 Mile Creek

-The spring runs start in early March and can be good to early May.
+The spring steelhead runs start in early March or just after ice-out, with good steelhead fishing into early May.

 This is also one of the larger rivers in this part of the state, providing anglers with over 15 miles of fantastic fishing grounds.